Halloween has never really felt like a big event in Paris.

 For more kid-friendly spooky festivities, head to Jardin d'Acclimatation, the popular amusement park within a beautifully landscaped garden in the 16th arrondissement next to Fondation Louis Vuitton, for a special Toussaint-themed Mexican-style festival: "Dia de los Muertos" - the Day of the Dead.

-Get your admission ticket plus free rides
+Get your admission ticket plus a free rides pass

-Dates: October 7 - November 12, to coincide with the Toussaint school vacation weeks
+Dates: October 5 - November 11, to coincide with the Toussaint school vacation weeks

 Location: Bois de Boulogne, 16th arrondissement; Metro: Les Sablons (3-block walk to the garden)

-Cost: 7€ entrance fee, plus 4.50€ per ride - or save money and avoid wasting time in ticket lines when you choose admission plus a free rides pass
+Cost: 7€ entrance fee (very small children less than 80 cm / 31.5 inches tall get in free), plus 4.50€ per ride (or 15 for 50€); some rides and attractions require more than 1 ticket - or save money and avoid wasting time in ticket lines when you choose admission plus a free rides pass

-Did you know ...
+Did you know...
 Jardin d'Acclimatation dates back to 1860, when Napoleon III opened it as a combination park, animal refuge where scientists could conduct research, and botanical garden.

 Enter (If You Dare) Paris's "Empire of Death"